 AHS operates one of the largest public archives on the Western Slope featuring images, historical papers, maps, and priceless artifacts from every era of the area’s history.
-The AHS Archives and Collection include more than 70,500 historical items such as maps of 1800s mining claims, ledgers, oral histories, moving images, the entire Aspen Times newspaper archive since 1881, close to 50,000 historical images, over 7,600 objects, and more.
+The AHS Archives and Collection include more than 80,000 historical items such as maps of 1800s mining claims, ledgers, oral histories, moving pictures, the entire Aspen Times newspaper archive since 1881, tens of thousands of historical images, over 7,900 three dimensional objects, and more.
 AHS ensures items are preserved according to archival best practices for the benefit of the community.
 The Collection grows each year, as do the number of archival consultations.

 The Community Gallery is a multi-use space located on the first floor of the Archives Building.
 The room is available by appointment for use as a meeting space, contact [email protected] to reserve.
 The Community Gallery also features rotating displays highlighting works from the AHS Collection.